rudylattae/obsidian-imba-plugin-starter/README.md

 ## Sandbox Vault
 While building your Obsidian plugin, it is possible to do serious damage to the data in your vault.
 To minimize risk to your data, you should consider developing and testing your plugin in a "sandbox".
 A sandbox is any vault that has only test files, NOT your actual notes.

-With this approach, even if your plugin code (un?)intentionally does something wild and nules all the data and files, you can rest easy knowing your real data is safe.
+With this approach, even if your plugin code (un?)intentionally does something wild and nukes all the data and files, you can rest easy knowing your real data is safe.

 To setup a sandbox,
 1. Create a new vault, name it something like "My Sandbox" or "obsidian-sandbox".